Medical vs. Recreational Marijuana: What's the Difference?

 There is a price difference here which comes from the fact that medical patients do not pay the majority of taxes that recreational patients do.
 In Colorado that is usually about 20% depending on where the Rec store is located.

 Primary Patients or members that sign over their ounce count to a specific dispensary can enjoy an even wider range of benefits, including member pricing on flower.
-Silver Stem offers one of the most lucrative Primary Patient programs in the state too, with a 50% off first purchase discount, monthly/quarterly bonuses, a referral program and more.
+Silver Stem offers one of the most lucrative Primary Patient programs - 20% cashback on all your orders.
 Click here to see full details.

 Getting a Medical Marijuana Card.
 Pros and Cons